DMezhenskyi/hasura-course/README.md

 - See the Course [on Udemy](https://bit.ly/hasura-course)
 - See the Course [on SkillShare](https://skl.sh/3fahki2)

+##### Please read it before cloning the code!

+Keep in mind please that you will clone the source code of the FINISHED project! **You do not need to clone it** in order to proceed with the course.
+Use it just as a source where you can look up the code in case some parts for whatever reason are not visible in video.

 ## Installation

 Installation of the project happens step by step during the course.
 However, if you want to install and run the project immediately you need to perform next steps: